Contribute to science and discover new insights

 A Clinical Instructor at Harvard Medical School, Dr. Vaughan is double board-certified in both Reproductive Endocrinology and Infertility and Obstetrics and Gynecology.
 His contributions to over 70 peer-reviewed manuscripts and his commitment to evidence-based treatment approaches make him an invaluable asset to our team.

-Carmen Messerlian
+Prof. Carmen Messerlian

-Carmen Messerlian
+Prof. Carmen Messerlian

 Advisor

-Carmen Messerlian
+Prof. Carmen Messerlian

 Advisor